 Salesfloor participated in a panel discussion with Chico’s FAS on the store associate of the future at NRF.
 Cutting-edge tactics that their stores are using to serve customers and drive sales were reviewed.
 Watch the video to see the session!

-As the variety of touchpoints in the retail world continue to grow in number, (social, email, websites, etc.), the customer journey as well continues to grow into an increasingly omnichannel experience.
+As the variety of touchpoints in the retail world continues to grow, (social, email, websites, etc.), the customer journey also continues to grow into an increasingly omnichannel experience.

 A customer hates calling stores and being put on hold.
 He browses your website and has a question about the “feel” of a product.
 Pleasantly surprised at the fact that he can easily chat online with an associate, the customer appreciates having the option to schedule a meeting in-store.
 Being able to ask questions and get answers from a human being versus a bot drives traffic to your store and helps drive online conversions.
 Let’s face it: in today’s world the average shopper browses online before even thinking about going into a store.
 There is an opportunity to capture these shoppers directly on your website and start facilitating a relationship between your customers and associates, ultimately drawing them back into your store.
 Providing next-level online services like these also makes it a lot easier to collect customers’ email addresses and further build your resources.